maxfriedmann/cypress-cucumber-preprocessor/docs/faq.md

 These have been [deprecated](https://github.com/badeball/cypress-cucumber-preprocessor/issues/821) to reflect cucumber-js' behavior.
 You can still however use the `And` keyword in `.feature` files.
 As explained on [SO](https://stackoverflow.com/questions/24747464/how-to-use-and-in-a-gherkin-using-cucumber-js#comment38690100_24748612),

 > `And` is only used in scenarios, not as step definition methods.
 Semantically it means "same keyword as in previous step"; technically it is just another step.
 In fact, you can use `Given()`, `When()` and `Then()` interchangeably in your step definitions, Cucumber will not enforce a match between the step keyword and the step definition function.

+## Which preprocessor version should I choose?

+The observant reader might have noticed that there's a NPM package named `cypress-cucumber-preprocessor` and `@badeball/cypress-cucumber-preprocessor`.
+This is merely a result of maintainer and ownership transfer.
+The package `cypress-cucumber-preprocessor` is severely outdated by now and as far as I (the current maintainer) knows, there's no reason to be using it.